alwaysdata/documentation/src/content/en/docs/admin-billing/billing/public-cloud-prices.md

 > The disk quota includes files, mails and databases.

-[^1]: The Free plan cannot be used for profit purposes and the creation of websites on this plan is limited to the `alwaysdata.net` account's address.
+[^1]: The Free plan cannot be used for profit purposes.
+The creation of websites on this plan is limited to the `alwaysdata.net` account's address and it cannot be used to run [services](/en/docs/web-hosting/services/).